richardanaya/htmx-swrx-tailwind-typescript/README.md

 # HTMX Service Worker Router Example

-This project is an example application demonstrating the power of using HTMX, SWRX, Rollup, and Tailwind CSS together.
+This project is an example application demonstrating the power of using HTMX, SWRX (service worker router), Rollup, and Tailwind CSS together.
 It showcases how these technologies can be combined to create a modern web application with dynamic content loading, service worker routing, and responsive design.

 ## Project Structure